Person specification

 Experience

-• Experience of working with external/internal contacts at all levels.
+• Experience in working with internal and external partners at all levels.

 Education, qualifications and training